Supersheep50/the-secret-of-the-hll-tomb/README.md

 ## Acknowledgements

-- Big shout out to my partner Stephanie for all her help and wisodm!
+- Big shout out to my partner Stephanie for all her help and wisdom!
 Thanks to tutor support for helping on a couple of issues and to my mentor AJ for the guidance.